blocksds/sdk/docs/content/design/exit_to_loader.md

 Normally, the only way to exit a DS application is to switch the console off and turn it on again.
-It can get annoying to do this if you're, for example, testing many applications. `libnds` supports a protocol that allows an application loader (such as the menu of a flashcard) to setup an exit routine that allows the application to return to the loader.
+It can get annoying to do this if you're, for example, testing many applications. `libnds` supports a protocol that allows an application loader (such as the menu of a flashcart) to setup an exit routine that allows the application to return to the loader.
 This is needed because the DS doesn't have an OS, so the protocol is managed manually.